 A roundabout is a raised island located in the centre of an intersection, which requires vehicles to travel through the intersection in a counter-clockwise direction around the island.
+Roundabouts are to be designed as per TAC - Canadian Roundabout Design Guide.

 All approaches to the circle shall be protected by a Yield sign, so that vehicles already traveling on the roundabout have right-of-way over vehicles entering it.
 A One Way sign Rb-21, indicating a counter-clockwise direction of travel, shall be installed on the centre island opposite each approach.
-For curb and gutter types within the roundabouts refer to Figure 9.11 Typical Roundabout Section.
 For maintenance purposes, sanitary maintenance holes are not permitted to be located within the raised centre island of the roundabout.
 The sanitary maintenance hole is to be located within the apron of the island.
 Storm maintenance holes may be located within the centre island of the roundabout, provided the proposed landscaping does not hinder access to the maintenance hole.